3045 S. Cooper St. Arlington, TX 76015

 Common Reasons for a Dental Extraction

-• Impacted Teeth: An impacted tooth does not have enough room to grow.
+• Impacted Teeth: An impacted tooth doesn’t have enough room to grow.
 In most cases, the jaw is too small to accommodate the tooth and gets stuck in the gums or jaw.
 As a result, impacted teeth can damage adjacent teeth and lead to overcrowding.
-Food debris can build between the impacted tooth and another tooth, increasing the risk of gum and tooth decay.
+Food debris can stick between the impacted tooth and another tooth, increasing the risk of gum and tooth decay.

 • Severe Infection: Dental cleanings are the first line of defense against tooth infections.
 If an infection spreads to affect the inside of the tooth, you may need fillings or a root canal.
 However, we must remove your tooth if you have a severe tooth infection.
-If your tooth structure is so decayed that we can’t save it, we recommend removing and replacing it.
+We will suggest removing and replacing it if your tooth structure is so decayed that we can’t save it.

 • Overcrowding: We sometimes recommend removing one or more teeth if you have severe overcrowding.
-Then, we will recommend orthodontic treatment to straighten your teeth.
-Removing a tooth will allow for more space for tooth movement.
+Then, we will recommend orthodontic treatment to straighten them.
+Removing a tooth will create more space to align teeth.

 Tooth Extraction Treatment in Arlington, TX